simonassistant/new-bytewise-frontend/docs/sprints/sprint-01-foundation-deployment.md

 voice module works ok

 ~~NEW: yes we can type but when switch to voice; there is no more speak option;~~ ✅ **FIXED** - Event binding corrected

-there is a chat icon to click to open the sideview but this icon overlap with back to home button
+there is a chat icon to click to open the sideview but this icon overlap with back to home button - ok

-in addition, when the sidebar is opened it covers part of the main canva
+in addition, when the sidebar is opened it covers part of the main canva -ok

+When we switch to type we still want the voice feedback so the idea is that we can talk to an avatar tutor in two ways either type or talk - in fact it would be good to offer a more seamless exp; can speak and type at the same time

 so there are two issues

 I can see voice typing is available for avatar version

 ~~yet the avatar sidebar is still found in the chat version; we can keep the speak option in chat version but we should remove the avatar sidebar in chat~~ ✅ **FIXED** - Avatar components removed from Chat.vue

 the latest move of the agent took too long - please find out why

 ~~let's fix one issue and update progress here I'll test and move on to the next issue~~

 ### 🐛 Issues Tracked & Resolution Status

 #### ✅ Issue 1A: Missing Typing Input Area - RESOLVED

 **Problem**: When switching input mode to "typing", no text input area appeared **Solution**: Added conditional typing interface in Avatar.vue **Status**: ✅ **Fixed in commit 3559254**

 #### ✅ Issue 1B: Voice Mode Toggle Not Working - RESOLVED

 **Problem**: When switching back to voice mode, speak button disappeared **Solution**: Fixed event name mismatch (@mode-change → @mode-changed) **Status**: ✅ **Fixed - event binding corrected**

 #### ✅ Issue 1C: Avatar Components in Chat Routes - RESOLVED

 **Problem**: Avatar sidebar appeared in /chat/ routes where it shouldn't be **Solution**: Removed all avatar components from Chat.vue **Status**: ✅ **Fixed in commit 3ef332e - clean route separation**